fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 - <a href="https://oisd.nl" target="_blank" data-umami-event="setup-pihole-oisd">OISD</a>
 - <a href="https://github.com/mmotti/pihole-regex/blob/master/regex.list" target="_blank" data-umami-event="setup-pihole-mmotti-regex">This gist of Regex Expressions</a>

 After adding the above Blocklists you may end up with several million "Domains on Lists" as shown in the dashboard.
 It's all good.
+(Note this is all domains from blocklists and allowlists combined.)

 ![Over 4 million domains on lists in Pi-Hole.](../../img/blog/pihole-domains-list.png 'Over 4 million domains on lists in Pi-Hole')